Everything You Need To Know About Toronto Nightlife

 Some of the clubs you’ll find in the fashion district include:

-A mid-sized hip hop club, very well known and has been around for years.
+A mid-sized hip-hop club, very well known and has been around for almost a decade.

 A club with an underground basement feel, spinning trap and hip hop, appeals to urban youth.